spankyed/Vishva/README.md

 The framework manages two sets context information, *public* and *private*.

-**Public Context** is the context object that is sent to Watson Conversation as part of the request.
+**Public Context** is sent to Watson Conversation as part of the request.
 It will be availabe inside of Watson Conversation through the standard API and will be visible in plain text through the application.

 **Private Context** is maintained in the application's memory and is never sent to Watson Conversation.
-This makes it appropriate for data that may be sensitive, or simply if it's not important to send to Watson Conversation.
+This makes it appropriate for data that may be sensitive, or if it's simply not important to it send to Watson Conversation.
 When set through the updatesContext response property, it will also update public context with the corresponding value as 'true' to indicate that it is present in the private context.

-Both *public* and *private* context can be used to store information to use in API calls as well as to augment the response to the user.
+Both *public* and *private* context can be used to store information for use in API calls, as well as, to augment the response displayed to the user.

 ### Storing User Response